Bi-twisted conjugacy in finite groups: Abstract

 \section{Abstract}

-We provide two alternative ways to determine the number of (bi\nobreakdash-)twisted conjugacy classes in a finite group: one by counting certain irreducible characters and one by counting certain twisted conjugacy classes of other endomorphisms.
-In addition, we show various inequalities and congruences for Reidemeister numbers, as well as relations between bi-twisted conjugacy, representation theory, and fixed-point free automorphisms.
+We provide two alternative ways to determine the number of bi-twisted conjugacy classes in a finite group: one using irreducible characters and one using ordinary conjugacy classes.
+In addition, we show various equalities and (sharp) inequalities for Reidemeister numbers, as well as relations between bi-twisted conjugacy, representation theory, and fixed-point free automorphisms.